CodeMaster-D/Simple-calculator-by-using-html-css-js/README.md

-# first_project
+# simple calculator by using html-css
-simple calculator by using html-css
+ for beginner #1